tarwn/lessthandot-hugo/blogs/content/posts/2017-07-07-mapping-complex-types-tofrom-json-with-json-net.md

   </p>
 </div>

-I want a strongly typed Identity object in my API backend that transparently converts into a simple int value to/from the database and converts to an int or `null` for the front-end (null in cases where a permanent ID hasn&#8217;t been assigned yet).
+I want a strongly typed Identity object in my API backend that transparently converts into a simple int value to/from the database and converts to an int or `null` for the front-end (null in cases where a permanent ID hasn't been assigned yet).
 The right side of this was handled in that earlier post with a PetaPoco IMapper implementation registered globally for IIdentity<int> types.
 JSON.Net supports a similar method that I can register with ASP.Net Core.

 This is what my ASP.Net MVC Method looks like: